lambduh/lambduh/README.md

 - [`lambduh-transform-s3-event`](https://github.com/lambduh/lambduh-transform-s3-event) - Transforms S3 Event JSON into a flattened object with attached bucket and key
 - [`lambduh-validate`](https://github.com/lambduh/lambduh-validate) - Validates fields according to your will
-- [`lambduh-execute`](https://github.com/lambduh/lambduh-exectue) - Executes any shell string, with an option for showing the logs or not
+- [`lambduh-execute`](https://github.com/lambduh/lambduh-execute) - Executes any shell string, with an option for showing the logs or not
+- [`lambduh-get-s3-object`](https://github.com/lambduh/lambduh-get-s3-object) - Download any file from S3 to a local filepath
+- [`lambduh-put-s3-object`](https://github.com/lambduh/lambduh-put-s3-object) - Upload any local file to S3

 #Usage - `options` object flow